davidscholberg/tmux-cluster/README.md

 tmux-cluster should perform faster than most of the clusterssh tmux wrappers out there because of how tmux-cluster passes tmux commands to tmux.
 Most other clusterssh tmux wrappers make individual calls to tmux for every single tmux command that needs to be run. tmux-cluster, on the other hand, makes a list of native tmux commands first, places this list of commands into a temporary file, and then passes these commands to tmux with a single call to tmux's `source-file` command.
 This makes tmux-cluster very fast, even if you have much more than a handful of hosts in a particular cluster.

-#### Tmux plugin support
+#### Flexible usage

-tmux-cluster is available as a tmux plugin, making it very easy to install and use.
+tmux-cluster will work fine whether you run it from inside or outside a running tmux instance.
+Additionally, tmux-cluster is available as a tmux plugin, making it very easy to install and use.
 See the [tmux plugin installation](#tmux-plugin-installation) section for more information.

 ### TODO